 A principal component of this cultural journey was the opportunity to sample authentic cuisine and to avoid as much as possible the convenience of KFC and Burger King!
 Instead, we settled for the tiny gems of culinary authenticity and simplicity where the locals ate.
 This was the students’ introduction to the vibrancy, the energy and the culture of downtown Hong Kong, and equally their introduction to one of the principal arteries of the heart of the city: the spotless, efficient underground, a system of transport that the students learnt very quickly to negotiate by virtue of its logical layout and clear signage.
 Over the course of our seven-day stay, the underground served us well, and linked up with major tourist attractions, the ferry ports and the new international airport, built on an artificial island just off Lantau Island.

 But what about the adults?
 Did they too embark on the roller coasters?
-The ever-youthful Mrs. Peirce did, while the Director and Head of Juniors chose to patrol sedately on foot like a couple of London bobbies keeping a watchful eye on the students from afar, but ready to assist when needed.
+The ever-youthful Mrs. Callaghan did, while the Mr Sutton chose to patrol sedately on foot like a London bobby keeping a watchful eye on the students from afar, but ready to assist when needed.

 The seemingly static rows of highly grandiose skyscrapers that line Hong Kong Island (across the bay from Kowloon) come to life each evening at eight o’clock, with each building playing its part in a laser show: a Son et Lumière.
 Our group watched in awe from the viewpoint of Kowloon, as the buildings across the bay were transformed in a sea of colour that tore up and down each of these impressive buildings, while green lasers, fired from their rooftops, travelled high into the sky in time to the beat of the music that played out over the bay.

 The ICC Building in Kowloon